mcity/mcity_data_engine/README.md

     required = true
 ```

-In order to update the scripts submodule, add the following lines at the top of your ```.git/hooks/pre-commit```:
+In order to keep the submodules updated, add the following lines to the top of your ```.git/hooks/pre-commit```:

 ```
 git submodule update --recursive --remote